TABLE OF CONTENTS

 There is trepidation among potential homebuyers following the bubble-like conditions and the subsequent price correction in the GTA housing market last year.
 Many Torontonians are choosing to lease instead of buy, with tenants staying put to avoid paying the higher market rate for an available unit.
 This phenomenon has reduced rental listings in this high-demand environment.

 Matt Danison: The new mortgage stress test, higher interest rates, and higher home prices have dramatically increased the number of people looking for rental accommodations this year.

 Many young couples and families have decided to postpone purchasing a home, which has driven two-bedroom rental rates to nearly $2,600 a month in Toronto and over $2,000 a month in Ottawa.
-Rents in Toronto have been pulled up by recently completed high-design condo apartments for lease, which can go for significantly more than the older stock of rental apartments.
+Rents have been pulled up by recently completed high-design condo apartments for lease, which can go for significantly more than the older stock of Toronto apartments.

 2) The price-to-rent ratio in 2019 will tilt toward renting in Toronto